Lotta Crabtree

 Charlotte Mignon "Lotta" Crabtree (November 7, 1847 – September 25, 1924), also known mononymously as Lotta, was an American actress, entertainer, comedian, and philanthropist.

-Crabtree was born in New York City and raised in the gold mining hills of Northern California.
-There she rose to fame as a child performer.
+Born in New York City and raised in the gold mining hills of Northern California, she rose to fame as a child performer.
 Crabtree became one of the wealthiest and most beloved American entertainers of the late 19th century.
 From her beginnings as a 6-year-old until her retirement at age 45, she entertained and was named "The Nation's Darling".
 Her life story was filmed as Golden Girl (1951), starring Mitzi Gaynor.

 Early life

 Charlotte Mignon Crabtree was born in New York City on November 7, 1847.
 Her father, John Ashworth Crabtree, a book seller, left for San Francisco in 1851 to join those seeking fortune in the California Gold Rush.
 Crabtree and her mother, Mary Ann (née Livesey) Crabtree, followed two years later, joining John in the boomtown of Grass Valley.
 While in Grass Valley, the Crabtrees ran a boarding house.
 Lotta soon attracted the attention of a neighbor, the dancer and actress Lola Montez, who encouraged Lotta's enthusiasm for performing.

 The Crabtrees moved again and set up another boarding house, this time in Rabbit Creek, 40 miles north of Grass Valley.
 Soon after, Crabtree made her first professional appearance at a tavern in Rabbit Creek with support from the Robinson Family of performers.
 She began touring throughout the California mining camps making a name for herself as a dancer, singer, and banjo player.

 In 1856, the family moved back to San Francisco.
 Rowena Granice Steele had established The Gaieties, Temple of Mirth and Song theater and saloon in that year, and Crabtree, her protege, was one of the early performers at that venue.
 By 1859, she had become "Miss Lotta, the San Francisco Favorite".
 Crabtree's mother served as her manager and collected all of Lotta's earnings in gold, carrying it in a large leather bag.
 When this became too heavy, it was transferred to a steamer trunk.

 With the silver discovery in Nevada beginning in 1859, Crabtree became a recurring star after first appearing there in 1863.
 The embodiment of fun and frolic, Crabtree mugged for the audience, twisted her finger in her dimple, stuffed coins thrown on stage to her into the tops of her stockings, and overall personified the happy scamp.
+She had two brothers that were born a few years apart.